 Remember, if you use a credit card to fund an overseas money transfer, you are borrowing money to make the transfer.
-So, you will have to pay a high interest rate, and the fees will be added to your balance, which will increase the total interest amount.
+So, you will have to pay a high-interest rate, and the fees will be added to your balance, which will increase the total interest amount.
 Some of the costs involved in sending money from credit cards include:

 Most forms of international money transfer will have fees and charges, but you can reduce the overall cost of your transfer depending on the payment method you select.
 It’s worth considering a bank transfer or debit card payment, if this proves more cost-effective.

 It is important to note that using a credit card for larger transactions can also affect your credit score.
-When you take a large cash advance, you may end up exhausting your credit limit.
+When you take a significant cash advance, you may end up exhausting your credit limit.
 A poor credit score can make it harder for you to get other loans, such as a vehicle loan or a home loan.